eclipse-archived/ceylon-lang.org/documentation/1.0/reference/statement/conditions.md

         return 0;
     }

-It is also possible to introduce a new local attribute in the condition, in which case it is the new local attribute that has the narrowed type:
+As with `if (is ...)`, it is also possible to introduce a new local value in the condition, in  which case it is the new local value that has the narrowed type:

     Integer plusOneIfExists(Integer? x) {
         if (exists y=x) {